kexinhuang12345/DeepPurpose/README.md

 *We are currently in the testing release stage with frequent modifications based on user feedback.
 After testing (few months), we will upload to conda for release, which could have easier installation.*

 ## Demos
-Checkout 10+ demos & tutorials in the [DEMO](https://github.com/kexinhuang12345/DeepPurpose/tree/master/DEMO) folder to start:
+Checkout 10+ demos & tutorials to start:

 | Name | Description |
 |-----------------|-------------|